State Route 99 tunnel: Construction

 Tunnel boring had resumed on December 22, 2015.
-The tunnel boring was halted 23 days later on January 14, 2016, after a 30 ft sinkhole developed on the ground in front of the machine, causing Governor Jay Inslee to halt drilling until the contractors can perform a root cause analysis to show that the machine can be run safely.
+The tunnel boring was halted 23 days later on January 14, 2016, after a 30 ft sinkhole developed on the ground in front of the machine, causing Governor Jay Inslee to halt drilling until the contractors could perform a root-cause analysis to show that the machine could be run safely.
 Even though contractors filled the hole with 250 cuyd of material, the ground above the tunnel-boring machine continued to sink, according to the Washington State Department of Transportation.
 The tunneling restriction was lifted on February 23, 2016, and tunneling resumed that day.
 Bertha passed under the Alaskan Way Viaduct in early May, closing the roadway for 11 days as the machine had 15 ft of vertical clearance under the structure's pilings.
 On April 4, 2017, the tunnel boring machine broke through to the recovery pit on the north end of the tunnel, completing the excavation process.
 The boring machine was dismantled and removed from the site over the next four months.

-Dirt produced by tunnel construction was sent to fill a CalPortland quarry in nearby Port Ludlow.
+Tailings produced by tunnel construction were sent to fill a CalPortland quarry in nearby Port Ludlow.
 In July 2016, WSDOT estimated that the tunnel would be completed and open to traffic in early 2019.
 An estimated $223 million in cost overruns were reported as a result of the two-year stoppage.
 The delay in construction caused by Bertha's stall cost the state government $60 million in extra costs that were granted by a budget increase from the legislature.
-The damage to the tunnel boring machine itself was estimated at $642 million, which became the center of a legal dispute between WSDOT and STP.
+The damage to the tunnel boring machine was estimated at $642 million, which became the center of a legal dispute between WSDOT and STP.
 Fragments of the steel well casing struck in December 2013 and cited as a possible cause of Bertha's breakdown were stored as evidence at the construction site and subsequently went missing in 2014.
 Detailed journal entries kept by the tunnel contractor's deputy project manager between December 2013 and February 2014 also went missing.
 In December 2019, a jury in Thurston County awarded $57.2 million in damages to WSDOT and found that the state government was not liable to cover STP's claimed repair costs of $300 million.